 Severe maternal iodine deficiency retards fetal growth and brain development, sometimes resulting in birth defects, and, in infants, causes cretinism, which may include intellectual disability, deaf-mutism, difficulty walking, short stature, and sometimes hypothyroidism.

-Diagnosis of iodine deficiency in adults and children is usually based on thyroid function, examination for goiter, and imaging tests identifying abnormalities in thyroid function and structure.
-All neonates should be screened by measuring the TSH level.
+Diagnosis of iodine deficiency in adults and children is usually based on thyroid function tests, examination for goiter, and imaging tests identifying abnormalities in thyroid function and structure.
+All neonates should be screened for hypothyroidism by measuring the TSH level.

 Infants with iodine deficiency are given levothyroxine 3 mcg/kg po once/day for a week plus iodide 50 to 90 mcg po once/day for several weeks to quickly restore a euthyroid state.